Last Updated on February 22, 2023 by Nellie Huang

 Heading to the cultural capital of Chiapas?
 Here’s my curated list of things to do in San Cristobal de las Casas and a comprehensive travel guide.

 The crown jewel of Chiapas, San Cristobal de las Casas is a pueblo magico (magical town) bursting with colors and Indigenous culture.
 Perched at an elevation of over 7,200 feet (2,200 meters), San Cris – as it’s affectionately known – is lined with cobblestoned streets and terracotta-roofed colonial houses, surrounded by misty mountains and hilltop churches.
 Indigenous Tzoztil ladies saunter along the sidewalks in their embroidered huilpil, hawking beautiful artisan and textiles.

-Unlike other picture-perfect pueblos magicos, San Cristobal de las Casas has a sense of grit and a hint of melancholy — brought on by the complex history of the Zapatistas, a socialist militant group that controls much of the territory in Chiapas.
-An armed insurgency in the ’90s that went on until recently, made the Mexican army a fixture in the region.
+Under the colorful surface of this pueblos magico lies a dark history.
+An armed insurgency by the Zapatistas ( a socialist militant group) in the ’90s that went on until recently, made the Mexican army a fixture in the region.
 It crippled the development of the state, making it one of the poorest in the country.

 For those curious about Chiapas culture, I’ve compiled a comprehensive list of things to do in San Cristobal de las Casas based on my recent solo trip there.
 I hope it helps you to take a deep dive beneath the surface of charming San Cris.

 - Things to Do in San Cristóbal de las Casas

 - 1. Start at Plaza de la Paz

 - 2. Admire the Cathedral

 - The 2017 Earthquake that Shook San Cris